Editor’s Note: This post has been updated with new tips, links, and content.

 Doesn’t look so balanced anymore, right?

-You want to create a call-to-action button that feels like the last puzzle piece in your landing page—no matter what size it is, it fits perfectly into its surrounding elements.
+You want to create a call-to-action button that feels like the last puzzle piece in your landing page.
+No matter what size it is, it should fit perfectly into its surrounding elements.

 In this example, Cubicle Ninjas’ CTA button appears small because it appears underneath large text and a large visual element.

 In this example, the CTA button appears larger because it is presented next to a person who takes up a similar visual width.

 In other words: if your call to action button doesn’t feel like a perfect fit, you may need to adjust everything else — copy, hero shot, etc. — on your landing page.